xavidop/awesome-firebase-genkit/README.md

 <!-- subtitle -->

-A template for an awesome list with required conventions out of the box!
+A collection of awesome things regarding the Firebase Genkit ecosystem.

 <p align="center">
 	<a href="CODE_OF_CONDUCT.md">Code Of Conduct</a>&nbsp;&nbsp;&nbsp;